GVLocke/JBU-MTH-2231/README.md

 # Tests
 - `baseconversion.py` is an algorithm that converts a base 10 integer into a number of any integer base greater than 1.
+- `isitprime.py` is a program that determines the primality of an integer using the sieve of Eratosthenes